MakeSchool-Tutorials/Environment-Setup/P02-Communication-And-Professionalism/content.md

 # Organized Calendar

-Google Calendar is arguably the most important tool you will use at the Product College and in your professional work.
+Google Calendar is arguably the most important tool you will use at Make School and in your professional work.
 You will use it to see your classes, plan meetings with instructors and colleagues, make plans with mentors, find out about events, and much more.

 > [action]
 >